-Once diagnosed the more difficult step is required, which is proving the service-connection of the condition.
+Once diagnosed the more difficult step is required, which is proving the service-connection for sleep apnea.
 Sleep apnea can develop for a number of reasons, meaning it can be very hard to pinpoint the exact cause.
-The VA is also wary of the fact that the sleep apnea may well have been a condition suffered by the veteran before their time in the military.
+The VA is also wary of the fact that sleep apnea may well have been a condition suffered by the veteran before their time in the military.

 Finally, sleep apnea is a complex condition that can present itself differently in the case of each veteran.

 Therefore, records of an in-service injury, illness or other events that could have caused the sleep apnea condition are essential.
 Along with the record of the potential cause must also be a proven medical link between sleep apnea and the occurrence.
 This is what is called the Nexus.

 Along with a direct Nexus, it is also possible to win a sleep apnea claim by claiming it as a secondary condition.
 For instance, often sleep apnea presents itself in those who have been suffering from PTSD.

 Sleep Apnea Mistakes to Avoid

 The biggest mistake most veterans make in their service-connection for sleep apnea claims is in expecting the VA to take them at their word.
 This means they make their claim without providing much proof.
 This mistake has led to as much as 76% of sleep apnea claims being rejected (as recently as 2014).

 Veterans with CPAP machines have often fallen into the trap of believing that their use of the CPAP will be enough to qualify their claim with the VA.
 However, this has been thoroughly disproven.

 Therefore, because the VA is particularly strict with claims regarding sleep apnea, it is highly recommended that you file your claim with as much evidence as you can obtain.